comit/sonoff-bridge/Initital-Configuration.md

 4. Select the correct Sonoff module type from the configuration frontend
 5. Configure the MQTT broker connection, choose a unique topic, e.g. "sonoff-kitchenlight"
 6. Test communication with the MQTT client of your choice
+7. Integrate with the Control interface or home automation solution of your choice